jaygray0919/spx1/docs/term-vocab.rst

    Grammar (continuing to add precision to the word "Grammar" previously used above, but now specific to Ontology)
       Set of statements in the logical form: :class:`subject` :class:`predicate` :class:`object` where :class:`subject` and :class:`object` are Facet Terms and :class:`predicate` are Predicate Terms.

+.. _terms-class:

+   Class
+      Hierarchy of facet terms and/or predicate terms.

+.. _terms-relationship:

+   Relationship
+      Line (edge) expressing connection between facets and facet terms in a graph.
+Logically, a relationship is a verb.

+.. _terms-jointWith:

+   jointWith
+      TBD

+.. _terms-disjointWith:

+   disjointWith
+      TBD